patrickmineault/codebook/tidy.myst.md

 -- [Yihui Xie](https://yihui.org/en/2018/09/notebook-war/)
 ```

-Jupyter notebooks present a special challange to keep tidy because of their inherently nonlinear nature.
+Jupyter notebooks present a special challenge to keep tidy because of their inherently nonlinear nature.
 It's commonplace for long-running notebooks to accumulate cruft at the end of the notebooks: dead cells, out-of-date analyses, inaccurate commentary.

 Before you commit a notebook to git, get into the habit of *restarting the kernel and running all*.
 Often, you will find that the code will not run top to bottom.
 This is easy to fix when you remember the context of code; in several months, it will be next to impossible to understand.